Quick take: React Server Components (RSC) run exclusively on the server. They have zero bundle cost, can fetch data with

 async/awaitdirectly in the component, and never ship JavaScript to the browser.
 The TypeScript setup is straightforward: declare the componentasync, type props normally, and usePromise<T>for async data.
-The main rule: Server Components can't use hooks or browser APIs, production is covered here.
+The main rule: Server Components can't use hooks or browser APIs.

 What Exactly Are React Server Components?